FALL PLAYWRITING WORKSHOP

 $475

-Dates: Sundays, 12pm - 3pm (ET), September 7 - October 26, 2025
+Dates: Sundays, 12pm - 3pm (ET), Sept.
+7 - Oct.
+26, 2025.
+This workshop is now sold out.

 CLASS DESCRIPTION

 In this cozy eight-week workshop, capped at 8 participants, we’ll read your new pages out loud every week and share thoughtful, tailored feedback on your work in progress.
 You’ll be sharing about ten pages per session.
+I’ll also share readings to stoke inspiration.

-You’re welcome to work on a first draft or a second, third, or seventh draft.
-You don’t have to write chronologically through the draft if that’s not your style.
-I do suggest committing to one play for the duration of the workshop.
+You’re welcome to work on a play in any stage!
 If you’ve already written a feral Draft Zero, this would be a great place to rework your pages with a more fine-toothed comb.

 WHAT TO EXPECT